 acknowledgements

 Funding for the simulation model was provided by the NMFS-Sea Grant Population and Ecosystem Dynamics Fellowship.
-This study would not be possible without the work provided by PISCO divers over the years.
 DO thanks Cody Szuwalski, Julia Lawson, and André Punt for helpful comments and technical support.
+Empirical data collection was funded primarily by the David and Lucille Packard Foundation in support of the Partnership for Interdisciplinary Studies of Coastal Oceans (PISCO) with additional funding from the California Ocean Protection Council and California SeaGrant.
+This study would not be possible without the work provided by PISCO divers over the years and special thanks to Kathyrn Davis Koehn and Avrey Parsons-Field.

 keywords: